syncfusion-content/maui-docs/MAUI/Scheduler/day-week-views.md

 ## Special time regions

-The user interaction such as selection and highlights specific regions of day, week, and workweek views can be restricted by adding the [TimeRegions](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerTimeSlotViewSettings.html#Syncfusion_Maui_Scheduler_SchedulerTimeSlotViewSettings_TimeRegions) property of the [DaysViewSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerDaysViewSettings.html) in the [SfScheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html).
+The user interaction such as selection and highlights specific regions of day, week, and workweek views can be restricted by adding the `TimeRegions` property of the `DaysView` in the [SfScheduler](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SfScheduler.html).
 Set the [StartTime](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerRegionBase.html#Syncfusion_Maui_Scheduler_SchedulerRegionBase_StartTime) and [EndTime](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerRegionBase.html#Syncfusion_Maui_Scheduler_SchedulerRegionBase_EndTime) properties of `TimeRegions` to create a specialTimeRegion.
 Use the [TimeZone](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerTimeRegion.html#Syncfusion_Maui_Scheduler_SchedulerTimeRegion_TimeZone) property to set the specific timezone for start and end time of `TimeRegions.`

 ![special-time-region-in-timeslots-views-in-maui-scheduler](images/day-week-views/special-time-region-in-timeslots-views-in-maui-scheduler.png)

 ### Selection restriction in timeslots

-Enable or disable the touch interaction of TimeRegion using the [EnablePointerInteraction](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerTimeRegion.html#Syncfusion_Maui_Scheduler_SchedulerTimeRegion_EnablePointerInteraction) property of [TimeRegion](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerTimeSlotViewSettings.html#Syncfusion_Maui_Scheduler_SchedulerTimeSlotViewSettings_TimeRegions).
-By default, its value is `true.`
+Enable or disable the touch interaction of TimeRegion using the [EnablePointerInteraction](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Scheduler.SchedulerTimeRegion.html#Syncfusion_Maui_Scheduler_SchedulerTimeRegion_EnablePointerInteraction) property of `TimeRegion.` By default, its value is `true.`

 {% tabs %}
 {% highlight xaml %}